razvande1395/sql-netflix-imdb/README.md

 - A saved view you can use in Tableau/Power BI.

 ## How to run
-1) Import the CSV into Postgres (I did it with DBeaver - table - import data - select the csv `netflix.titles` and then mapped columns by name)
+1) Import the CSV into Postgres (I did it with DBeaver - table - import data - select the csv into table `netflix.titles` and then mapped columns by name)
 2) Run sql/netflix-movies-imdb.sql